KTsaedu/M365/Search and purge teams chat.md

    - Scroll through the response to locate the eDiscovery (Premium) case.
 Use the `displayName` property to identify the case.
    - Copy the corresponding ID (or copy and paste it to a text file).
 You'll use this ID in the next task to get the collection ID.

-     > **Tip:** Alternatively, to obtain the case ID, you can open the case in the Microsoft Purview compliance portal and copy the case ID from the URL.
-It shows something like `URL…Id=……`.
+     > **Tip:** Alternatively, to obtain the case `ID`, you can open the case in the Microsoft Purview compliance portal and copy the case ID from the URL.

 2. **Get the eDiscovery Search ID (SearchId).**
-   - In Graph Explorer, run the following GET request to retrieve the ID for the collection created in Step 2, which contains the items you want to delete:
+   - In Graph Explorer, run the following `GET` request to retrieve the `ID` for the collection created in Step 2, which contains the items you want to delete:
      ```plaintext
      https://graph.microsoft.com/v1.0/security/cases/ediscoveryCases/{ediscoveryCaseID}/searches
      ```